Vital-Vuillaume/Time-Converter/README.md

 ## Contribution

-Contributions to this project are welcome.
-If you have any suggestions or improvements, feel free to fork the repository and submit a pull request.
+I am open to contributions and suggestions to improve this site:

+1. You can fork the site.

 ## Acknowledgments

-Thank you for using the Time-Converter tool.
-We hope it helps you with your time conversion needs.
-If you have any feedback or questions, please don't hesitate to reach out.
+Feel free to explore the site and share your feedback.
+I hope you enjoy your visit!